DeonW169/video-builder/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.6.

+## Environment set up - part 1

+Please ensure you have NodeJs installed.
+Dev environment details:
+Node - v12.10.0
+NPM - v6.11.3

+Browser used for testing:
+Chrome - Version 77.0.3865.120 (Official Build) (64-bit)

+## Environment set up - part 2

+After project was pulled from Git, run npm install.
+This will install all required packages.

+Once project is up and running, you can run ng serve.
+(As described below) (Development server)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.